 My life changed with meds and coaching

 Before meds and lots of coaching, I was often mean, afraid, critical, dramatic, and oblivious to other people’s needs.
 I said whatever I wanted, whenever I wanted to, whether it was kind or not.
 Unless I didn’t care about you – then I vehemently ignored you.
 If there was a way you could feel my disdain while I was ignoring you completely, I did it.
-People told me they could feel me fuming over the phone.
+People told me they could feel me fuming over the phone, without even speaking.
 I failed at love time and again and I failed at friendship too.

 After meds and lots of coaching: